 If you are looking for a postcard image of Provence, that of authentic Provençal atmosphere, then look no further than the Alpilles mountain range!
 The region boasts some of Provence’s most famous tourist sites, such as the fantastic Roman ruins of Glanum, the medieval village of Les Baux-de-Provence, the stylish and refined little town of Saint-Rémy-de-Provence, surrounded by a colourful and sun-kissed landscape of cypress trees, olive groves and sunflowers.

-The Alpilles are a small, craggy and rocky mountain range in Provence which stretches from the Rhône River to the Durance River, 20km South of Avignon.
+The Alpilles are a small, craggy, rocky mountain range in Provence that stretches from the Rhône River to the Durance River, 20km South of Avignon.

 The peaks of this extension of the Luberon mountain range are predominately made up of bare limestone rock and scrub.